rhizashell/romscanner/README.md

 =====================

 Simply download romscanner.py
-locate the file in your terminal
+locate the file with your terminal
 type: python romscanner.py

 You will be prompted to enter an IP address of the target.